 Full Access to JCCAP

 The Journal of Clinical Child and Adolescent Psychology, edited by Mitchell (Mitch) Prinstein, PhD, is a leading child psychopathology and treatment journal.
 The journal publishes original contributions on development and evaluation of assessment and intervention techniques, clinical child and adolescent and cross-cultural and sociodemographic issues, training and professional practice in clinical child and adolescent psychology, and child advocacy.
 In addition to the hard copy you receive, electronic journal access is provided through the website.

-InBalance, edited by Kristin Hawley, Ph.D., is published three times a year and offers topical features, news of interest, and important policy-related information.
+InBalance, edited by David Langer, Ph.D., is published three times a year and offers topical features, news of interest, and important policy-related information.
 Recent issues have focused on board certification, multidimensional family therapy, and evidence-based treatments.

 Jennifer E. R. Muñoz, PhD, is our Listserv Manager.
 A members-only listserv provides a discussion forum for scientific and professional topics.
 Students have their own Student Listserv.
 Students may join the members-only listserv as well as a student-only listserv.
 Membership in all listservs is optional.

 Jennifer Hughes, Ph.D., and Tara Peris, Ph.D., are Chair and Co-Chair, respectively, for the 2015 APA Annual Convention SCCAP programming.
 We sponsor several APA Convention activities, including symposia, workshops, poster sessions, and a social hour that allow you to network, learn, exchange information, and stay abreast of current clinical and research topics in our field.